Wee Free: Background

-A pair of rhyming jibes remain from the time of the heated split of the Disruption in 1843 when about a third of the Auld Kirk of Scotland left to form the Free Kirk.
+A pair of rhyming jibes remain from the time of the heated split of the Disruption of 1843 when about a third of the Auld Kirk of Scotland left to form the Free Kirk.
 The Free Kirkers who had sometimes given up homes as well as church buildings and started financially from scratch were taunted with the rhyme: "The Free Kirk, the wee kirk the kirk without the steeple."
 This rhyme linking the Free Kirk with the derogatory diminutive "wee" was offensive and a reply was devised in: "The Auld Kirk, the cauld kirk, the kirk without the people."
 It may even have been known in America.

 Politics

-The Wee Free Liberals included Donald Maclean who were Liberals but did not go into the coalition of David Lloyd George with the Conservatives of Bonar Law when he took over from H. H. Asquith as leader of the Liberals.
+The Wee Free Liberals, including Donald Maclean, were Liberals who did not go into the coalition of David Lloyd George with the Conservatives of Bonar Law when he took over as prime minister from H. H. Asquith (Asquith remained Liberal Party leader, although he was out of Parliament between the 1918 general election and the 1920 Paisley by-election).
 There were around 31 Wee Free MPs although political boundaries were not black and white.

 Modern usage

 Denominations other than the Free Church are also regularly called Wee Frees in the press.
 For example, the epithet has been used about the Free Presbyterians, and even the United Free, a remnant of the very body the name was supposed to distinguish from, its greater part having united with the Church of Scotland in 1929.
 The Free Church has publicly tried to distance itself from the name, calling it a "derogatory and offensive slur".
 However, some people both inside and outside the denomination do not mind, even if it causes some to cringe.
-David Robertson, a Free Church minister, uses a version of it in his blog after being called a flea by a well-known atheist.
+David Robertson, a Free Church minister, uses a version of it in his blog, called 'The Wee Flea.'
+This arose after well-known atheist, Richard Dawkins, called him, Alister McGrath and John Lennox ‘fleas living of a dogs back.’
+Robertson then took the name 'the wee flea' as homage to that name and his church heritage.